The information in this brief is intended for educational use only.

 - Alkon, A., Crowley, A.A., Neelon, S.E., Hill, S., Pan, Y., Nguyen, V., Rose, R., Savage, E., Forestieri, N., Shipman, L., Kotch, J.B.
 (2014).
 Nutrition and physical activity randomized control trial in child care centers improves knowledge, policies, and children’s body mass index.
 BMC Public Health, 14:215.

-Cradock A, Gortmaker S, Pipito A, Kenney E, Giles C. NAP SACC Researching an Intervention to Create the Healthiest Next Generation [Issue Brief].
+Cradock AL, Gortmaker SL, Pipito A, Kenney EL, Giles CM.
+Washington: NAP SACC: Researching an Intervention to Create the Healthiest Next Generation [Issue Brief].
 Washington State Department of Health, Olympia, WA, and the CHOICES Learning Collaborative Partnership at the Harvard T.H.
-Chan School of Public Health, Boston, MA; August, 2017.
+Chan School of Public Health, Boston, MA; August 2017.